fp-tower/blog/content/2020-01-25-introducing-error-reporting-in-optics.md

 When we access a `Config`, we can experience two kinds of failure.
 Either the data is missing, or it is an unexpected format, e.g. we want an `Int`, but it is a `String`.
-Let's also use an enum to encode that.
+Let's also use an enumeration to encode errors.

 ```scala
 enum ConfigFailure {